FronkonGames/Dawn-Of-The-Cards/content/article/rendering_a_card.md

         return output;
       }

       // The fragment function.
-This runs once per fragment, which you can think of as a pixel on the screen
+This runs once per fragment, which
+      // you can think of as a pixel on the screen.
+It must output
-      // It must output the final color of this pixel. half4 frag(const Varyings input) : SV_Target
+      // the final color of this pixel. half4 frag(const Varyings input) : SV_Target
       {
         return _BaseColor;